Dasfaust/graphoflife/readme.md

     python graphoflife/simulation.py

-Press Esc to exit the simulation
+Press Esc to exit the simulation, Space to toggle pause, and 1 - 9 to load different starting templates